Jgochey/simply-books-official/project-docs/CHECKLIST.md

 ## DAY 5

 1. **Deployment**
-    - [ X ] Deploy the app on Netlify or another platform.
+    - [ ] Deploy the app on Netlify or another platform.
-    - [ X ] Ensure the live app works as expected with all functionalities intact.
+    - [ ] Ensure the live app works as expected with all functionalities intact.
-    - [ X ] Ensure all the env vars are transfered to the deployment.
+    - [ ] Ensure all the env vars are transfered to the deployment.
-    - [ X ] Share the deployed app link in the assignment submission.
+    - [ ] Share the deployed app link in the assignment submission.

 ## DAY 6